 Any student admitted to CSU may take MATH 101, MATH 105 , STAT 100, STAT 201, STAT 204, or FIN 200.
-Students who wish to take a Mathematics course other than STAT 100 must satisfy one of the following requirements in addition to any course prerequisites:
+Students who wish to take a Quantitative Reasoning course other than STAT 100 must satisfy one of the following requirements in addition to any course prerequisites:

 - Present an AP calculus score of 3, 4, or 5 on the Calculus AB, Calculus BC, or Statistics exam -or- IB mathematics scores of a 4 or higher on either the standard or higher level exam;

 - Present suitable transfer credits from another accredited institution.

 A student who displays proficiency on the MPE may place out of one or more of the pre-calculus courses—MATH 117, MATH 118, MATH 124, MATH 125, and MATH 126 without earning credit.
 Placement out of a course on the MPE will satisfy prerequisites for other classes.
 A student who demonstrates a higher level of proficiency on the Math Challenge Exam may earn credit in one or more of those courses.
-Only earned credits count toward the three-credit AUCC Mathematics requirement, i.e. placement out of a course will not satisfy the CSU Mathematics requirement.
+Only earned credits count toward the three-credit AUCC Quantitative Reasoning requirement, i.e. placement out of a course will not satisfy the CSU Quantitative Reasoning requirement.

-A student (except a first semester transfer or a first semester readmitted student) who has earned 60 or more CSU and transfer credits and who has not completed the Mathematics requirements of category 1B of the All-University Core Curriculum must enroll in a course that will fulfill this requirement in order to have a hold lifted from his or her registration.
+A student (except a first semester transfer or a first semester readmitted student) who has earned 60 or more CSU and transfer credits and who has not completed the Quantitative Reasoning requirements of category 1B of the All-University Core Curriculum must enroll in a course that will fulfill this requirement in order to have a hold lifted from his or her registration.
 A transfer or readmitted student will be allowed the initial term of full-time enrollment before this restriction is imposed.
 (Faculty Council approved minutes May 1, 2018)